Do you carry a concealed weapon?

 If you shoot a man and he is unarmed, you can bet that you’ll be jailed in the worst-case scenario and sued in the best-case scenario.
 The media eats up these stories, and your face will be all over the news.

 You don’t want to be left scrounging for money trying to pay your legal expenses.

-It’s an advantage and peace of mind that you wouldn’t have without insurance.
+It’s an advantage and peace of mind that you wouldn’t have without legal protection.

 Don’t you think it’s time to get your own home defense legal fund?

-You’ve properly heard of Texas Law Shield, but USCCA Insurance may be unfamiliar to you.
+You’ve properly heard of Texas Law Shield, but USCCA Membership may be unfamiliar to you.
 This is the industry’s most complete, member-owned association.
-There are 120,000 members that have trusted the company with their concealed carry insurance.
+There are 140,000 members that have trusted the company with their CCW education and training.

 And they’ve helped members save millions of dollars in the process.

 Before I discuss the variety of plan options available to you, I want to ask you a question.
 If you have hundreds of thousands of dollars in legal bills tomorrow, what would you do?
 How would you provide for your family?
 Would you sell your home?
 How about your kid’s college fund, or your potential retirement savings?